You have probably heard that:

 Incandescent Daylight Bulbs for Leopard Geckos

 The standard incandescent – tungsten or halogen – bulbs and lamps will do just fine as a primary light and heat source.
-They emit mostly yellows and reds with no blue part of the spectrum, which means they can complement an additional UVB light perfectly.
+They emit mostly yellows and reds with no blue part of the spectrum.

 The regular home incandescents of proper wattage will do just fine.
 However, there are also specialized incandescent bulbs for reptiles which are a bit more refined.
 For example, this Zilla Reptile Day White Terrarium Incandescent Heat Lamp simulates natural daylight by using neodymium glass, which produces brighter, whiter light.
 It emits light at wavelengths from 400nm to 700nm for visual (visible) light and UVA rays from 315nm to 400nm.